reginaldford/surrender.py/README.md

 * **ctrl+c** will send an exit signal, which will close all of the open SSH/SCP connections Note that closing the program before a render session completes will allow hosts to complete what ever chunk they are working on.
   The program does not STOP the render hosts before they complete a chunk.
 You can kill blender programs on a host with **killall blender** , but beware that this also will kill all running instances of blender unrelated to the cluster session.
-To avoid this, make a simlink to /usr/bin/blender_job and configure surrender to use blender_job instead, so that killall blender_jobs will not kill other blender instances that are not related to surrender.
+Surrender.py will eventually have a feature to kill the render jobs and continue previous jobs.

  ### Surrender also has auxilliary functions
 In each command, **\<your.yaml\>** is optional and defaults to **surrender.yaml**